Black History Month 2024: The Role Of African Americans In History

 Tips for caring for your mental health as a Black American

-Mental health is an important area to focus on during Black History Month for many.
-Over seven million Black or African American adults reported living with a mental illness in 2018, and Mental Health America states that Black individuals are more likely to experience feelings of hopelessness, to experience psychological distress due to poverty, and to die by suicide.
+For many, mental health is an important area to focus on during Black History Month.
+Over 7 million Black or African American adults reported living with a mental illness in 2018, and Mental Health America states that Black individuals are more likely to experience hopelessness and psychological distress due to poverty and to die by suicide.

 In combination with the fact that quality, compassionate, cultural- and trauma-informed mental healthcare is often unavailable to Black communities, the topic of mental health awareness and resources becomes even more important during this month and year-round.
 The following are a few strategies to consider when it comes to caring for your mental health as a Black individual.